Catallactic/catallactic-site/docs/yellowpaper.md

-## 5. The Scientifically Planned Fiduciary Order
+## 5. The Scientifically Planned Order
 ---